-My canine tooth sits behind my bottom row, and my jaw is slightly to the side.
-Am I a good candidate for Invisalign?
-How do I correct my jaw biting to one side?
+Canine tooth sits behind bottom row and jaw is slightly to the side.
+Am I a good candidate for Invisalign? (photo)

 GOOD INVISALIGN CANDIDATE?
 NOT AT ALL!